Sailbot

 CI/CD testing & linting with Github Actions

-A Pan-Tilt-Zoom camera running an AI object detection I trained using YOLOV8 and a custom dataset I painfully labeled
+- A Pan-Tilt-Zoom camera running an AI object detection I trained using YOLOV8 with a custom dataset I painfully labeled

-Front-end and documentation with building our main site and using mkdocs to build documentation for our new members
+- Front-end website and documentation with building our main site and using mkdocs to build documentation for our new members

 - Multimeter/Oscilloscope debugging